A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Conclusion

 \section{Conclusion}

-We introduced \sol--a framework for output verification of outsourced ML workloads. \sol features a Greedy model distillation technique. \ddf process gradually unfreezes the layers of an off-the-shelf model for distillation-based fine-tuning.
+We introduced \sol--a framework for output verification of MLaaS inference. \sol features a Greedy model distillation technique. \ddf process gradually unfreezes the layers of an off-the-shelf model for distillation-based fine-tuning.
 Along with deploying the \tea model, the provider also securely deploys the \stu model in a TEE on the server.
 The client then offloads the ML workload to the server by sharing its data with the \tea and \stu models. \sol also features client-side neural networks for attack detection and re-classification, which are trained via our proposed GAN framework.
-Our rigorous evaluation using multiple datasets and neural network architectures shows \sol to be superior to the existing solutions in system performance--a $1.73 \times$ to $26.4 \times$ speed-up and achieves up to 98\% attack detection and re-classification accuracy.
-In the future, we will extend the \ddf pipeline to an ensemble of \tea models and analyzing \sol' performance on other ML models.
+Our rigorous evaluation using multiple datasets and neural network architectures shows \sol's superiority to the existing solutions in system performance--a $1.73 \times$ to $26.4 \times$ speed-up and achieves up to 98\% attack detection and re-classification accuracy.